 FLORIDA KEYS BREWING COMPANY

-There’s nothing quite like a lazy day where all you have to do is sit back, relax and enjoy sipping a variety of local beers.
-If this idea appeals to you, then you can experience it for real in Islamorada at the Florida Keys Brewing Company.
+There’s nothing quite like a lazy day where all you have to do is sit back, relax and enjoy a local beer.
+Florida Keys Brewing Company is where to do it.

 HISTORY OF DIVING MUSEUM

-For even more memorable experience, try visiting this museum on the third Wednesday of the month, so that you can immerse yourself in one of the most engaging sessions on the diving culture.
+For even more memorable experience, try visiting this museum on the third Wednesday of the month, so that you can take in one of the diving history education programs.

 ALLIGATOR REEF LIGHTHOUSE